lostintransaction/lostintransaction.github.io/_src/posts/2014-03-05-verifying-hashes-and-signatures.md

     Tags: hashes, signatures, MultiBit

 Security is really important when handling bitcoins.
-Hashes and signatures can help ensure that you're downloading what you think you're downloading.
+Hashes and signatures can help by verifying that you're downloading what you think you're downloading.

-In this post, I check the hash and signature of MultiBit, essentially following
-[the MultiBit tutorial on hashes and signatures][1].
+In this post, I briefly explain hashes and signatures, and then check the hash and signature of the MultiBit wallet program, essentially following [the MultiBit tutorial on hashes and signatures][1].
 All examples are run in Windows 7 (64-bit).

 [1]: https://multibit.org/blog/2013/07/24/how-to-check-signatures.html
 "MultiBit tutorial on hashes and signatures"